Chad-007/Trade-Again/apps/backend/README.md

 7. Confirmed (status: "confirmed") or Failed (status: "failed")
 ```

+ADDED SLEEP(1000) TO PROPERLY SEE ALL THE STATUS OF THE ORDERS VIA THE WEBSOCKET

 ### Components

 - **MockDexRouter** - Simulates Raydium and Meteora DEX interactions with realistic delays and price variations